ekpgh/azure-docs/articles/hpc-cache/customer-keys.md

 ![screenshot of cache overview page in portal, with a banner message at the top that asks the user to enable encryption by clicking yes](media/draft-enable-keyvault.png)

 Click the **Yes** button to authorize the cache to use the encryption key.
-This action also enables soft-delete and purge protection on the key vault.
+This action also enables soft-delete and purge protection (if not already enabled) on the key vault.<!-- xxx problem? xxx -->

 ![screenshot of cache overview page in portal, with a banner message at the top that asks the user to enable encryption by clicking yes](media/draft-enable-keyvault-banner.png)